SyedMustafaAhmad/debian-autosetup/README.md

 ## Fixes:
   - (done) In dependencies, add git and X11 libraries
-  - (not done) Better implementation for arch
+  - (not done) Need to configure sudoers file properly